Using Gestures in Motion

 />

-The drag gesture is extremely flexible, the Motion Docs cover many more use cases and configurations.
+The drag gesture is very flexible.
+The Motion docs cover many more use cases and configurations.

 The pan gesture recognizes when a pointer moves more than 3 pixels while pressed and ends when it's released.